 While Reed Rohlman’s baseball accomplishments were remarkable, his impact extended far beyond the diamond.
 To his sisters, Sylvia and Erica, he was a protective older brother, a source of unwavering love and support.
 Sylvia fondly recalled the “front porch talks” Reed would have with her dates, a ritual that ensured the young suitors treated his little sister with the utmost respect.

 “He’d always tell me, ‘You can’t come listen,’ before he’d talk to my date on the front porch,” Sylvia reminisced with a smile.
-“But they’d have a talk out there, and then he’d let them come inside and take me out on our date.
+“But they’d talk out there, and then he’d let them come inside and take me out on our date.
 I still never know what he told them.
 All I know is that he scared every boy I dated.
 Which was kind of a good thing.”

 Erica, the eldest of the Rohlman siblings, shared a particularly poignant memory of her brother’s unwavering devotion.
 “He was at a baseball practice with Clemson the day our dad passed away,” she recounted.
-“He came home, and the first thing he said to me was ‘You don’t have to worry about anything.
+“He came home, and the first thing he said to me was, ‘You don’t have to worry about anything.
 I’ll walk you down the aisle one day.'”
 True to his word, Reed fulfilled that promise in 2019, locking arms with Erica and giving her away to her husband, Aaron.

 In the wake of their father Erik’s passing in 2014, Reed assumed the role of the family’s pillar, supporting his mother Jennifer and sisters during their time of grief.
-Erica fondly remembered how her brother embraced his newfound responsibilities, stating, “Our family, and especially Reed, went through a lot as kids, so he learned how to be a man earlier than most people have to.
+Erica fondly remembered how her brother embraced his newfound responsibilities, stating, “Reed stepped up when our family needed him most, even as a teenager, so he learned how to be a man earlier than most people have to.
 It shaped him into the amazing guy he became.”

 His One True Love